Charan051203/Intel-Hackathon/README.md

-Intel-Hackaton RVCE
-Team Name: Yash Saraogi

-Team Members:
-Yash Saraogi: yashsaraogi.cs23@rvce.edu.in
-Charan RK: charanrk2003@gmail.com
-Nishasri R: nishakumbar6104@gmail.com
-Vatsal Mehta: vatsalmehta163@gmail.com

-Problem Statement:
-Stock Market Prediction: Leveraging AI Analytics Toolkit for predicting stocks using company data (microsoft) in intel oneAPI AI analytics toolkit Hackathon Trained models

-Intel One API AI Analytic Toolkit:

-We have utilised the toolkits provided by Intel in this project, providing us with amazing performances and effiiciency in our project.
-We have used few toolkits from the given to name a few: Modin, ITEX, Skikit learn.

-Dataset: msft-daily-max

-Tech Stack:
-	1. Intel® Extension for Scikit-learn*
-	2. Modin: Drop-in replacement for Pandas
-	3. Intel® Optimization for TensorFlow

-Scikit-learn for Traditional Machine Learning:
-Scikit-learn is a powerful library for traditional machine learning algorithms.
-We have used multiple regression models like Support Vector Machine (SVM), Decision Tree, Random Forest and Linear Regression.
-They were all imported from the extensive library of scikit learn.

-Modin for Pandas Parallelization:
-Modin is designed to accelerate data manipulation tasks using the Pandas library.
-It can efficiently parallelize Pandas operations, which is beneficial for handling large datasets in stock market analysis.
-Utilize Modin to speed up data preprocessing and exploration tasks, enabling quicker insights into your financial data.

-Intel oneAPI for Heterogeneous Parallel Computing:
-Complement scikit-learn and Modin with Intel oneAPI to harness the power of heterogeneous parallel computing.
-Use oneAPI's Data Parallel C++ to parallelize your machine learning algorithms, optimizing their performance across different hardware architectures.
-This is particularly useful for speeding up computations on CPUs, GPUs, and FPGAs.

-Combined Approach for Enhanced Performance:
-Consider combining the strengths of scikit-learn, Modin, and Intel oneAPI for a holistic approach to stock market prediction.
-Utilize scikit-learn for traditional machine learning algorithms, Modin for efficient data manipulation, and oneAPI for parallelization across diverse hardware.
-This integrated approach can lead to improved performance and faster model development and evaluation.

-The model that gave us the best accuracy on the dataset was LSTM, it ia a long short-term memory networks that use (ANN) artificial neural networks in the field of artificial intelligence (AI) and deep learning.
-In contrast to normal feed-forward neural networks, also known as recurrent neural networks, these networks feature feedback connections.

-Future Scopes

-The future scope of stock market prediction using tools like scikit-learn, Modin, Intel oneAPI, and cloud platforms is promising and likely to witness advancements on multiple fronts.
-Firstly, the integration of artificial intelligence (AI) and machine learning (ML) techniques is expected to play a pivotal role.
-As technology continues to evolve, more sophisticated algorithms, including deep learning models such as recurrent neural networks (RNNs) and transformers, may become prevalent in stock market analysis.
-This shift towards more complex models has the potential to capture intricate patterns within financial data, providing more accurate predictions and aiding in more informed investment decisions.

-Secondly, the incorporation of real-time data and advanced data sources could significantly enhance the predictive capabilities of stock market models.
-With the rise of big data technologies and improved data accessibility, financial analysts may integrate a diverse range of data, including social media sentiments, news articles, and global economic indicators, into their predictive models.
-This holistic approach could offer a more comprehensive understanding of market dynamics and contribute to more robust predictions.
-Moreover, the ongoing development of quantum computing technologies might introduce new paradigms for processing vast amounts of financial data, potentially revolutionizing the efficiency and speed of stock market prediction models.
-Overall, the future scope encompasses not only the refinement of existing methodologies but also the exploration of cutting-edge technologies to push the boundaries of stock market forecasting.
+## Intel-Hackaton RVCE - Stock Market Prediction

+### Team Name: Yash Saraogi

+#### Team Members:
+1. Yash Saraogi: yashsaraogi.cs23@rvce.edu.in
+2. Charan RK: charanrk2003@gmail.com
+3. Nishasri R: nishakumbar6104@gmail.com
+4. Vatsal Mehta: vatsalmehta163@gmail.com

+## Problem Statement:
+Stock Market Prediction using AI Analytics Toolkit for predicting Microsoft stocks in the Intel OneAPI AI analytics toolkit Hackathon using trained models.

+## Intel One API AI Analytic Toolkit:
+We leveraged the powerful toolkits provided by Intel for exceptional performance and efficiency in our project.
+Key toolkits utilized include Modin, ITEX, and Scikit-learn.

+## Dataset:
+- **Name:** msft-daily-max

+## Tech Stack:
+1. **Intel® Extension for Scikit-learn:** Enhances Scikit-learn with Intel optimizations.
+2. **Modin:** Drop-in replacement for Pandas, designed for parallelizing data manipulation tasks.
+3. **Intel® Optimization for TensorFlow:** Boosts TensorFlow performance.

+## Scikit-learn for Traditional Machine Learning:
+Utilized various regression models such as Support Vector Machine (SVM), Decision Tree, Random Forest, and Linear Regression from the Scikit-learn library.

+## Modin for Pandas Parallelization:
+Modin accelerates data manipulation tasks using Pandas, efficiently parallelizing operations for handling large datasets in stock market analysis.

+## Intel oneAPI for Heterogeneous Parallel Computing:
+Complemented Scikit-learn and Modin with Intel oneAPI to harness the power of heterogeneous parallel computing.
+Used oneAPI's Data Parallel C++ to parallelize machine learning algorithms, optimizing performance across different hardware architectures.

+## Intel Developer Cloud Integration:
+To further enhance our project's scalability and performance, we utilized the Intel Developer Cloud.
+Leveraging cloud resources allowed us to seamlessly scale computations and optimize our models for various hardware configurations.
+This integration facilitated efficient collaboration and resource utilization throughout the development process.

+## Combined Approach for Enhanced Performance:
+Integrated Scikit-learn, Modin, Intel oneAPI, and Intel Developer Cloud for a comprehensive stock market prediction approach.
+Leveraged Scikit-learn for traditional machine learning, Modin for efficient data manipulation, and oneAPI for parallelization across diverse hardware.
+The Intel Developer Cloud played a crucial role in ensuring scalability and efficient utilization of cloud resources.

+## Best Performing Model: LSTM (Long Short-Term Memory Networks)
+LSTM, a type of artificial neural network (ANN) in deep learning, provided the best accuracy on the dataset.
+It features feedback connections and is effective in capturing intricate patterns within financial data.

+## Future Scopes:
+The future scope of stock market prediction using Scikit-learn, Modin, Intel oneAPI, and cloud platforms is promising.
+Anticipate advancements in AI and ML techniques, including the integration of complex models such as recurrent neural networks (RNNs) and transformers for more accurate predictions.
+Incorporation of real-time data, advanced data sources, and the rise of quantum computing may revolutionize stock market forecasting.

+**Note:** Ensure proper setup of Intel toolkits and dependencies for optimal performance.
+Refer to documentation for detailed instructions.

+---
+*Disclaimer: This README serves as documentation for the Intel OneAPI AI analytics toolkit Hackathon project and is subject to updates.*